-Columbia College, Barnard College, SEAS, and General Studies students may apply to the department's summer internship program.
+Matriculated students who will be undergraduates at Columbia College, Barnard College, the School of General Studies, or the School of Engineering and Applied Sciences may apply to the Department's summer internship program.
 The internship provides summer housing and a stipend.
-Students work with Statistics Department faculty mentors on applications of statistics.
-Applicants should send statement of interest and a transcript to Ms. Dood Kalicharan in the Statistics Department office by the first of April.
+Students work with Statistics Department faculty mentors.
+Applicants should send a brief statement of interest and a copy of their transcript to Ms. Dood Kalicharan in the Statistics Department office by the end of March to be considered.
+If summer project descriptions are posted on the Department's website, please indicate in the statement of interest which project is of interest.
+Students seeking research opportunities with Statistics Department faculty during the academic year are advised to be entrepreneurial and proactive: identify congenial faculty whose research is appealing, request an opportunity to meet, and provide some indication of previous course work when asking for a project.

-- David Blei (Computer Science)
+- David Blei (with Computer Science)

 - Mark Brown

-- Richard R. Davis
+- · Richard R. Davis

 - Victor H. de la Peña

-- Andrew Gelman (Political Science)
+- Andrew Gelman (with Political Science)

 - Shaw-Hwa Lo

 - David Madigan

 - Ioannis Karatzas (Mathematics)

-- · Liam Paninski
+- Liam Paninski

 - Philip Protter

 - Michael Sobel

 - Daniel Rabinowitz

-• Zhiliang Ying
+- Zhiliang Ying

-- Jose Blanchet (Industrial Engineering and Operations Research)
+- Jose Blanchet (with Industrial Engineering and Operations Research)

 - Jingchen Liu

 - Bodhisattva Sen

 - Tian Zheng

 - John Cunningham

 - Yang Feng

 - Lauren Hannah

 - Arian Maleki

-- Rahul Mazumder

 - Sumit Mukherjee

 - Marcel Nutz

 - Peter Orbanz